 - Studying languages is my favorite hobby, and I think the US could highly benefit from some kind of mandatory language education.
-I’m fluent in Spanish, can hold my own in a conversation in Portuguese and German, am learning French, and taught myself to read Russian!
+I’m fluent in Spanish, nearly there in Portuguese, can hold my own in a conversation in German, am learning French, and taught myself to read Russian!

 - I can dance my way through a two-hour Zumbathon no problem but can hardly run through the duration of a three-minute song.